nycmeshnet/nycmeshnet.github.io/blog/_posts/2017-02-17-install-info.md

 **3) Point to point**

 Email us directly for details on a point to point connection.
-This can be as fast as a gigabit, but require dedicated hardware.
+This can be as fast as a gigabit, but requires dedicated hardware.
+We can also wire the entire building with ethernet to provide all residents with a connection.